ssube/cautious-journey/docs/arch.md

 ### Sync Issues

-Update issue labels.
+Update issue labels by resolving state changes and other change sets.

-### Sync Labels
+### Sync Projects

-Update project labels.
+Update project labels to match the `flags` and `states` provided in the config.

+The project config is considered the source of truth when syncing projects, and the remote labels will be updated to match the config.